-The deferred tax assets are very similar to the deferred tax liabilities described below.
-As at 31 December 2019, deferred tax assets under IFRS and Solvency II balance sheets amounted to €8,094,933.
+The recognition and valuation basis of deferred tax assets are very similar to that of deferred tax liabilities described below.
+As at 31 December 2020, deferred tax assets under IFRS and Solvency II balance sheets amounted to \notin 7,793,620.
 This value is equivalent to an anticipated 30% tax refund which the Group will be entitled to receive at the level of the holding company of the Group.